amazon-archives/aws-serverless-auth-reference-app/Quickstart.md

 1. **Exit Ionic 2 console and stop the Ionic server.**
 	- `Control-C` or `q` (for quit) will exit the Ionic 2 console.

+> Troubleshooting: If your SSH session was terminated by the time you get to this point, don't worry about this Ionic 2 server step.
+However, you will need to repeat steps #3 through step #5 in the SETUP instructions, before you continue with the following steps.
+You will need to SSH back into your EC2 instance, start up the Docker container, and configure your AWS credentials, before continuing with the rest of the CLEANUP steps.

 1. **Un-deploy all AWS resources**: